The 8 Most Common Problems with Tyres

 If you notice any damage to your tyre after consistently driving at high speeds, you should replace your tyres immediately to ensure your safety when on the roads.

-If your tyre is worn more on one side than the other, it may be misaligned.
-A misaligned tyre should be refitted or replaced depending on the severity of the wear, as it can reduce your tyres traction and grip on the roads if not fitted correctly.
+If your tyre is worn more on one side than the other – something known as camber wear – it may be misaligned.
+Whether your vehicle hit a kerb, you adjusted the height of your vehicle or you’re experiencing general wear and tear, this is something that needs looking at.
+A misaligned tyre should be refitted or replaced depending on the severity of the wear, as it can reduce your tyre’s traction and grip on the roads if not fitted correctly.

 Wear and tear